alchemical-lich/alchemical-lich.github.io/_posts/2025-09-7-PF2e-Campaign.md

 During the night, they are suddenly awoken by the sound of screams.
 Otari is under attack by devils.

 The heroes rush out to help.
-They organize the villagers to extinguishing the fires that are burning all over the city and guide the weak and vulnerable to safety.
+They organize the villagers to extinguish the fires that are burning all over the city and guide the weak and vulnerable to safety.

 Eventually, they stumble on a large group of devils that are attempting to kidnap Vandy Banderdash.